apache/qpid-proton/tutorial/_build/html/_sources/tutorial.txt

 To be notified of a particular event, you define a class with the appropriately name method on it.
-That method is then called by the container when the event occurs.
+That method is then called by the event loop when the event occurs.

 The first class we define, ``HelloWorldReceiver``, handles the event where a message is received and so implements a ``on_message()``